Rice University’s Student Newspaper — Since 1916

 Rice intends to build two new residential colleges with an accompanying servery, President Reggie DesRoches and Vice President for Finance and Administration Kelly Fox announced in an email sent May 19.

-The construction of the new colleges is “expected to be completed by fall 2026,” and each will have a capacity of over 300 beds, according to the message.
+The construction of the new colleges is expected to be completed by Fall 2026, and each will have a capacity of over 300 beds, according to Fox’s message.
+Currently, McMurtry, Duncan and Sid Richardson Colleges have more than 300 beds, while the other eight colleges have between 232 and 291 beds.

-The decision to build Rice’s 12th and 13th residential colleges comes as undergraduate enrollment has grown from 4,052 in Fall 2020 to a projected 4,800 by Fall 2024.
+The decision to build Rice’s 12th and 13th residential colleges comes as undergraduate enrollment has grown from 4,052 students in Fall 2020 to a projected 4,800 by Fall 2024.
 The email from DesRoches and Fox said that Rice aims to house 80% of students on campus, an increase from the current 70%.
+As planned, the new colleges will bring Rice’s on-campus capacity to more than 3,500 students.

-Rice shared plans to build a 12th residential college in March 2021, but the announcement of a 13th college and servery are new.
-Then-President David Leebron had told the Faculty Senate that Rice anticipated a 12th college opening in 2025.
+Rice initially shared plans to build a 12th residential college in March 2021, when then-president David Leebron told the Faculty Senate that Rice anticipated a 20% increase in undergraduate enrollment by 2025.
+The announcement of a 13th college and a sixth servery are new.

 McMurtry and Duncan Colleges opened as Rice’s 10th and 11th residential colleges in 2009, also in response to an expansion of the undergraduate population.